build3r/TodayILearned/stoic_lessons/lessons_2021.md

     > “Of course I deprecate war, but if it is brought to my door the bringer will find me at home.” - James Garfield
 81. Mar 21: A vacation won't bring you peace.
 The peace you are looking for is inside yourself.
 You just have to close you eyes and let go of busy thoughts.
 82. Mar 22: Education is the start but is barely enough.
 To make good decision you need have awareness about your surroundings and reflect upon your thoughts.
+83. Mar 23: Greed and Ambition can blind the most logical person.
+So always look at your actions and check if they are being made due to these vices.
+84. Mar 24: Philosophy is not just a study.
+You need to live it and only then you would realize if you have learnt anything.

 ----
 79. Apr 10: The events themselves do not disturb you, rather  your judgement about them.